tirangol/Climate-Net/README.md

 Data for cities across the world came from the free version of [this site](https://simplemaps.com/data/world-cities).

 Icons come from random images found on Google search.
 Colour schemes are from matplotlib.
 Various Javascript libraries were used for handling PNG ([reimg.js](https://github.com/gillyb/reimg)), NPY ([npy-rw.js](https://gist.github.com/LingDong-/b24f172ba0888976143463a8801e2040)), and GIF ([GIFEncoder.js](https://github.com/antimatter15/jsgif)) files.
 I also used Ajax from jQuery to asynchronously send finished elevation maps to be processed.

+## Issues and Improvement

+`TemperatureNet` underpredicts temperature in oceanic west coasts (e.g. West/North Europe) and overpredicts temperature in temperate east coasts (e.g. China).

+`PrecipitationNet` is generally a lot less accurate because it is too difficult to algorithmically follow many of the tutorial steps for generating most important features.
+In general, it vastly underpredicts coastal precipitation and equatorial coastal regions (e.g. Indonesia, Panama) and overpredicts desert/tropic transition zones (e.g. the Sahel).
+There are also some abrupt precipiation transitions that are very suspect.

+Most of the future development time will probably be focused on improving the `PrecipitationNet` with better features.